 BTrackS™ software is provided via internet download following purchase of the system.
 Double click the setup file and follow the installation instructions to load the Assess Balance application onto your Windows PC, laptop or tablet.

 After an individual has taken the BTrackS™ Balance Test they are automatically provided with a Fall Risk Assessment.
 This assessment places the individual into a LOW, MODERATE or HIGH risk category.
 Categorization is based on relative performance such that HIGH risk status is a balance result worse than 98% (two standard deviations) of typical young adults.
-This categorization aligns with published statistics for the number of adults who fall and studies showing that increased postural sway is a risk factor for falling.
+This categorization aligns with published statistics for the number of adults who fall and studies showing that increased postural sway is a significant risk factor for falling.

 With BTrackS™ Assess Balance, users can quickly and effectively determine global postural alignment during relaxed standing.
-If the individual has good posture, their center of pressure will be located midway between the ankles.
-Further, BTrackS™ Assess Balance provides users with a measure of weight distribution, calculating the percentage of pressure placed on the left/right and front/back halves of the feet.
+If the individual has good posture, their center of pressure will be located in an ideal position midway between the ankles – represented by the white cross hair on the associated image.

 BTrackS™ Assess Balance also uses normative data to provide a 90% confidence ellipse metric.
 If posture lies within the ellipse, it is within the typical range of postures demonstrated by 90% of healthy young adults.

 BTrackS™ Assess Balance further provides users with a measure of weight distribution, calculating the percentage of pressure placed on the left/right and front/back halves of the feet.
 Weight bearing asymmetries are indicator of compensatory postural strategies and may relate to imbalances across the body.